DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Method: Lightweight Drift Control

 \subsection{In Search of Optimal Control}

-While \cref{prop:optimal_control_existence} guarantees a perfect solution, solving the high-dimensional PDE in \cref{eq:poisson_equation} at every time step is computationally intractable.
-We therefore propose two practical methods that approximate this optimal control by balancing effectiveness with efficiency.
+While \cref{prop:optimal_control_existence} guarantees a perfect solution, solving the high-dimensional PDE in \eqref{eq:poisson_equation} at every time step is computationally intractable.
+In contrast to learning-based methods that uses neural networks to approximate the optimal control via backpropagation~\citep{albergo2024nets,vargas2023transport} , we propose two training-free, practical methods that approximate this optimal control by balancing effectiveness with efficiency.
 Both methods share a core strategy: restricting the search for the control drift $\vb_t$ to a finite-dimensional subspace.
 This simplification is key, as it transforms the complex problem of minimizing the residual potential $\phi_t$ into solving a small linear system.
 This reduction from an intractable PDE to a tractable linear solve makes the control truly lightweight, hence the name \emph{DriftLite}.

 \paragraph{Variance-Controlling Guidance (VCG).}

 The most direct approach is to find a control $\vb_t$ that explicitly minimizes the variance of the residual potential:

 Instead of parameterizing $\vb_t$ with a neural network~\citep{albergo2024nets}, we seek a lightweight solution by approximating it as a linear combination of basis functions.